 Simplifying Trust Bank's Onboarding

-Reducing drop-offs and making the process more flexible for users
+Reducing drop-offs and making the process flexible for new users

 ROLE